sanity-io/sanity/CONTRIBUTING.md

 ## How to report a bug

-When filing an issue, make sure to answer these five questions:
+When filing an issue, make sure to answer these six questions:

 - Which versions of Sanity are you using (`sanity versions`)?
 - What operating system are you using?